kubernetes/website/content/en/docs/setup/scratch.md

 be active at once.
 Note that you can grow the end of this range, but you cannot move it without disrupting the services and pods that already use it.

-Also, you need to pick a static IP for master node.
+Also, you need to pick a static IP for the control plane.

-- Call this `MASTER_IP`.
+- Call this `CONTROL_PLANE_IP`.
 - Open any firewalls to allow access to the apiserver ports 80 and/or 443.
 - Enable ipv4 forwarding sysctl, `net.ipv4.ip_forward = 1`